 Life insurance proceeds if the beneficiary is the insured's spouse or dependent and if the proceeds are needed for support. §78B-5-505(1)(a)(xi)

-This list includes some of the more commonly used Utah bankruptcy exemptions.
-There may be others.
-In addition, Utah periodically updates its exemption amounts and sometimes adds new exemptions.
-To find the most current laws, visit the Utah Code.
-Be forewarned, however, that the exemptions are found in various parts of the code.
-To save time and ensure you’ve got the correct information, consider consulting with a Utah bankruptcy attorney.
+This list includes commonly used Utah bankruptcy exemptions, but others exist.
+Also, Utah periodically updates its exemption amounts and sometimes adds new exemptions.
+To find the most current laws, visit the Utah Code (exemptions appear in various parts of the code—see statutory citations above).
+Also, consider consulting with a Utah bankruptcy attorney to ensure that you're protecting all of your property properly.